-- (17) The Court has clarified11 that in order to compare whether workers are in a comparable situation, the comparison is not necessarily limited to situations in which men and women work for the same employer.
-Workers may be in a comparable situation even when they do not work for the same employer whenever the pay conditions can be attributed to a single source setting up those conditions.
-This may be the case when pay conditions are regulated by statutory provisions or collective labour agreements relating to pay applicable to several companies, or when such conditions are laid down centrally for more than one organisation or business within a holding company or conglomerate.
-Furthermore, the Court clarified that the comparison is not limited to workers employed at the same time as the claimant.12 - (18) Member States should develop specific tools and methodologies to support and guide the assessment of what constitutes work of equal value.
+- The identification of a valid comparator is an important parameter in determining whether work may be considered of equal value.
+It enables the worker to show that they were treated less favourably than the comparator of a different sex performing equal work or work of equal value.
+In situations where no real-life comparator exists, the use of a hypothetical comparator should be allowed, allowing a worker to show that they have not been treated in the same way as a hypothetical comparator of another sex would have been treated.
+This would lift an important obstacle for potential victims of gender pay discrimination, [...] where a requirement of finding a comparator of the opposite sex makes it almost impossible to bring an equal pay claim.
+In addition, workers should not be prevented from using other facts from which an alleged discrimination can be presumed, such as statistics or other available information.
+This would allow gender-based pay inequalities to be more effectively addressed in gender-segregated sectors and professions. - (17) The Court has clarified13 that in order to compare whether workers are in a comparable situation, the comparison is not necessarily limited to situations in which men and women work for the same employer.
+Workers may be in a comparable situation even when they do not work for the same employer whenever the pay conditions can be attributed to a single source setting up those conditions and where these conditions are fully equal and comparable.
+This may be the case when all pay conditions are regulated by statutory provisions or collective labour agreements relating to pay applicable to several companies, or when such conditions are laid down centrally for more than one organisation or business within a holding company or conglomerate.
+Furthermore, the Court clarified that the comparison is not limited to workers employed at the same time as the claimant.14 - (18) Member States should develop specific tools and methodologies to support and guide the assessment of what constitutes work of equal value.
 This should facilitate the application of this concept, especially for micro, small and medium-sized enterprises.
-Taking into account national law, collective agreements and/or practice, Member States may choose to entrust the development of specific tools and methodologies to the social partners or to develop them in cooperation or after consultation with the social partners. - (19) Job classification and evaluation systems may, if not used in a gender-neutral manner, in particular when they assume traditional gender stereotypes, result in gender-based pay discrimination.
-In such case, they contribute to and perpetuate the pay gap by evaluating male and female dominated jobs differently in situations where the worth of the work performed is of equal value.
-Where gender-neutral job evaluation and classification systems are used, however, they are effective in establishing a transparent pay system and are instrumental to ensure that direct or indirect discrimination on grounds of sex is excluded.
-They detect indirect pay discrimination related to the undervaluation of jobs typically done by women.
-They do so by measuring and comparing jobs whose content is different but of equal value and so support the principle of work of equal value.
+Taking into account national law, collective agreements and/or practice, Member States might choose to entrust the development of specific tools and methodologies to the social partners or to develop them in cooperation or after consultation with the social partners.

-11 Case C-320/00 Lawrence, ECLI:EU:C:2002:498.
+13 Case C-320/00 Lawrence, ECLI:EU:C:2002:498.

-12 Case 129/79 Macarthys, ECLI:EU:C:1980:103.
+14 Case 129/79 Macarthys, ECLI:EU:C:1980:103.